-James Wright received his Ph.D. in U.S. history from the University of Wisconsin at Madison, in 1969 and he joined the Dartmouth History Department that year.
-He taught many Dartmouth students in his classes on American political history and the History of the American West.
-He also taught in the U.S. history survey course as well as a number of senior seminars on themes relating to American political history.
+James Wright received his Ph.D. in US History from the University of Wisconsin, Madison, in 1969 and he joined the Dartmouth History Department that year.
+He taught many Dartmouth students in his classes on American Political History and The History of the American West.
+He also taught in the US history survey course and a number of senior seminars on themes relating to American political history.
 He has published books on the Populist period and on American Progressivism as well as on western history subjects.
-Beginning in 1989, he served in several senior administrative posts and the Board of Trustees elected him to the Dartmouth Presidency in 1998.
-After stepping down from that office in 2009, he has been working on research projects including American views of wars and of those who have fought the country's wars.
-He presented the Jefferson Lecture at the University of California at Berkeley, in February 2010 on the subject of War and American Democracy.
+From 1998 – 2009 he served as Dartmouth’s 16th president.
+He presented the Jefferson Lecture at the University of California, Berkeley, in February 2010 on the subject of War and American Democracy.
 He returned to his work as a historian publishing books that focus on those who served in America’s wars: Those Who Have Borne the Battle: A History of America’s Wars and Those Who Fought Them in 2012, and Enduring Vietnam: An American Generation and Its War in 2017.
 The latter was a finalist for the 2018 Dayton Literary Peace Prize.